ckfan99/Squid/README.md

 NOTE: This program was based on an assignment I did for a data science course that I took last year, however I did use GeminiAI to help me with some syntax issues that I was having as well as how to grab data from the screen using XPath

-NOTE:  This program was created in Windows and it will be necessary to download the ChromeDriver folder from 	https://storage.googleapis.com/chrome-for-testing-public/134.0.6998.88/win32/chromedriver-win32.zip and extract the folder to the folder where the program is located
+NOTE: This program was created in Windows and it will be necessary to download the ChromeDriver folder from https://storage.googleapis.com/chrome-for-testing-public/134.0.6998.88/win32/chromedriver-win32.zip and extract the folder to the folder where the program is located, or whatever chrome driver is necessary for the system it's being run on.
+Other versions of the chrome driver can be found here: https://googlechromelabs.github.io/chrome-for-testing/